carpentries-incubator/workflows-nextflow/episodes/15-coding_practices.md

 Depending on the platform you execute your workflow, files may be easily accessible over the network, or downloadable from the internet.
 However not all execution platforms support this.
-A strength of Nextflow is file staging, i.e., preparing files for use in process tasks.
-It could be fine to code as below on your execution platform.
+The example below could work well on your system, but fail on another (for example compute nodes without internet connection).

 ~~~
 process DO_SOMETHING {